moditect/moditect/README.md

 The runtime image has a size of 45 MB, which could be further improved by a few adjustments to the involved libraries.
 E.g. _jackson-databind_ pulls in _java.sql_ unconditionally which could be avoided by making data converters related to `java.sql` types an optional feature.

+#### Using Docker

+The Vert.x example can also be run on Docker.
+To do so, run the build with the "docker-base" profile:

+    mvn clean install -Pdocker-base

+This will create an image named _moditect/vertx-helloworld-base_ which contains the jlink image.
+To run that image execute

+    docker run --rm -t -i -p 8080:8080 moditect/vertx-helloworld-base

+Changes to the application will require to rebuild the entire jlink image which actually isn't needed if just the app itself changed but not its dependencies (used JDK modules or 3rd-party modules).
+Therefore another image can be build using the "docker" profile:

+    mvn clean install -Pdocker-base

+This will create an image named _moditect/vertx-helloworld which extends the base image and just adds the application module (_com.example_) on the upgrade module path.
+Hence that image is very quick to be built (and distributed) once the base image is in place.
+To run that image execute

+    docker run --rm -t -i -p 8080:8080 moditect/vertx-helloworld

 ## Status